sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 </div>

-*The committee agreements are a living document that will be collaboratively updated throughout Sarah's Master's work* {: .notice--info}
+***Note:** The committee agreements are a living document that will be collaboratively updated throughout Sarah's Master's work*
+{: .notice--info}

 ## 2. Research Overview